0xlprimero/Brainstorm/README.md

 # Brainstorm

-Brainstorm is minimalistic collaboration software built over WebRTC .
-Features include text chat, video chat and a real-time whiteboard .
+Brainstorm is minimalistic collaboration software built over WebRTC.
+Features include text chat, video chat and a real-time whiteboard.
+[Not maintained anymore]

 ## Install (for development)